-Though many of us let our sleep slip when things get busy, it is in fact one of the most important performance drivers we have available to us in our arsenal.
-Sleep helps our muscle tissue recover after workouts.
+For busy athletes trying to balance training, races, nutrition, and an athletic career, many of us let our sleep slip when things get busy.
+However, it is in fact one of the most important performance drivers we have available to us in our arsenal.
+Sleep for athletes is crucial for recovery, as it helps our muscle tissue recover after workouts.
 Along with our bodies, it also recovers and restores our minds.

 Recently I joined up with sleep expert James Leinhardt from Levitex along with two 4thDiscipline PRO Ironman Triathletes - Laura Siddall and Sabrina Stadelmann to talk more about this topic.